Legal Content Marketing · Canada

 Why Content Marketing Matters More Now

 Google's search results have changed.
 AI overviews, featured snippets, and "People Also Ask" boxes increasingly dominate the top of the page.
 The firms that appear in these results are the ones publishing comprehensive, well-structured content that directly answers specific questions.
+Content marketing is one pillar of a complete law firm SEO strategy.

 Firms investing in content-driven digital marketing see 23% higher client inquiry rates (Clio Legal Trends Report Canada, 2024).
 That advantage compounds.
 A blog post published today continues generating traffic and inquiries for years.
 Paid ads stop working the moment you stop paying.